 The science behind this testing is improving all the time.
-So you can expect new information to arrive at any time.
-It really is an exciting time for DNA testing.
+So, you can expect new information to arrive at any time.

 3. Get Your DNA Tested!

 The latest craze that seems to be taking over the genealogy world is DNA testing.
-As I mentioned in the previous section it is an exciting time for the family historian, but there are different tests that you can take, and different companies that you can go with.
-So what you do you do?
+As I mentioned in the previous section it is an exciting time for the family historian.

-DNA are essentially our building blocks.
+DNA is essentially our building block.
 It can tell anything and everything physically about us.
 It stores information such as the color of our eyes, our skin, how tall we are, and much, much more.

 But it also carries clues about our ancestry through markers.
 Scientists can look at our DNA, check out differences between our markers and a sample that they use.